GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Answer: the variable of this type was created from an LLM's answer.
 It should not contain an inquiry.
   - File: variables of this type was automatically created by crawlwing a user-specified local directory.
   - Web: the variable of this type was created from extracting content from a user-specified website.
-  - API: the variable of this type was created from extracting content from a user-specified API request.
 - **Prompt variable file selection box**:
   - Prompt variable files are loaded, ordered alphabetically and displayed within a drop down box in the application side bar.
 User selects one prompt variable file to use.
   - When a new prompt variable file was successfully created and saved, update the drop down box.
   - User can click the "Create new prompt variable file" button to create new prompt variable file.
 Once clicked, a streamlit dialog box appears with options for user to create a new prompt file (see section 5\.
 Promp Variable File Management for more details).
 - **Prompt variable display tabs**
-  - There are tabs of "Questions", "Answers", "Files", "Web sites", and "APIs" respectively display prompt variables of type Question, Answer, File, Web, and API.
+  - There are tabs of "Questions", "Answers", "Files", "Web sites" respectively display prompt variables of type Question, Answer, File, and Web.
   - Each prompt variable is displayed as a button.
 Upon click, the View/update prompt variable interface is displayed.
   - In each tab, prompt variables are displayed in rows of maximum 3 prompt variables per row.
   - In each tab, prompt variable rows will be put inside a collapsed expander entitled "Expand to see prompt variables" when the number of rows exceed 4.